 Each student is responsible for maintaining their own “Prep” file: (Preparing for Adulthood).
 This portfolio holds evidence of individual and independent work undertaken and recorded by each student, supporting preparation for transition to further education, employment and adulthood.

 Childwall Abbey School Sixth Form has many successful links with the local community.
-We have student placement links in several local primary schools.
+We have student placement links in several local primary schools, Liverpool Hope University and several local businesses.
 This valuable opportunity continues to develop.
 We work closely with the Friends of Childwall Woods and Fields and support them in maintaining a litter free environment for the local community.
+Students can work with the local community transforming a neglected space into a community garden (The Church Acre).
+They learn joinery and building skills as well as horticulture and ground maintenance.
 Sixth Form hosts events throughout the year, including Coffee Mornings, Parent Information groups and fundraising activities.
 Liverpool Hope University also welcomes C.A.S. students for information and activity days, as do several local F.E. colleges.

 All sixth form students undertake voluntary work, either within or outside of the school environment.
 Placements matched to personal needs, strengths and interests are identified.
 This enables students to access travel training, a key element of keeping safe, being resilient and aspiring to future independence.
 Students are also involved in supporting younger pupils’ participation in physical activities throughout the year, taking on the role of marshal, coach, or mentor as appropriate.

 Students engage in a variety of physical activities, such as yoga, trampolining and use of the gym and Fitness Suite.
+They have the chance to complete level 2 sport leadership and take part in swimming and other off-site activities.
 They take part in the Daily Mile and make use of our local environment e.g. Childwall Woods and local parks, for healthy walks.
 Working to maintain C.A.S.
 Horticulture area also encourages students to be physically active.
 This helps to build confidence, a sense of wellbeing and an appreciation of the lifelong value of physical activity.